zavolokas/Inpainting/PITCHME.md

 - Limited lifetime
 - Difficult to orchestrate

 ---

 TODO: How to orchestrate

 ---

 TODO: Durable functions - what it is?

 - description
-- version
+- prerelease version
+- how to reference the NuGet

 ---

 TODO: Simple Inpaint algorithm schema

 ---

 TODO: How to orchestrate

 ---

 TODO: Converted app into Durable without Activities.

 ---

 TODO: Reasons to use Activities

+- Parallalization
+- Restores in case of failure

 ---

-TODO: Difficulties with Orcestrate function
--  Blocking code
+TODO: How I failed to switch to Activities

+- No `awaits` within Orcestrate |
-- Serializable inputs
+- Serializable inputs |
-- 60KB payload
+- 60KB payloads |

 ---

-TODO: Replay functionality
+TODO: Replay functionality (strips)

  - how stupid is the orchestration
+ -

+---

+TODO: Demonstration of reply in Azure

+---

+TODO: Explain how Durable works under the hood

+---

+TODO: Use of sub orchestrations

+---

+TODO: Possible optimizations
+- Sub Orchestrations |
+- Minimize reads from storage |
+- Use in-memory (REDIS) |

+---

+TODO: Diagnostics

+---

+TODO: Deployments

+- I had issue referencing a project

 ---

 |||
 |---|--|